Lightstreamer/Lightstreamer-example-StockList-client-dojo/README.md

 -  dojox.collections.ArrayList
 -  dojox.gfx.svg

 Then click the "build" button and wait.
-Once the builder is done a zip file will be dowloaded; copy the files/folders from the archive in the `src/dojo` foloder and reload the demo. <br>
+Once the builder is done, a zip file will be downloaded; copy the files/folders from the archive in the `src/dojo` foloder and reload the demo. <br>

-Once the demo is working in your environment it is time to deploy it on a web server.
+Once the demo is working in your environment, it is time to deploy it on a web server.

 The demo currently connects to a local Lightstreamer server to get the stock data.
-It is possible to change this setting making the demo point to a different server.
-Obviously in this case the DEMO adapter needs to be installed on the tagert server (currently such adapter is installed by default).
+It is possible to change this setting, making the demo point to a different server.
+Obviously, in this
+Case, the DEMO adapter needs to be installed on the tagert server (currently, such adapter is installed by default).
-To change the server edit the `js/lsClient.js` file and substitute the following line:
+To change the server, edit the `js/lsClient.js` file and substitute the following line:

 ```js
     var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"DEMO");